 Rob’s service to R2W and its clients is part of his own rehabilitation.
 It took him a long time to return to work full time, but as is the case for many disabled Americans, the outcome was worth it.

 After regaining his health, Rob was in a car accident and diagnosed with a Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder (PTSD).
 He was disabled again but refused to give up.
 Since the accident, he has been undergoing exciting new rehabilitation therapies while board members and other caring mentors have helped him continue in his role as CEO.
-Work tasks are part of his occupational and speech therapies that are giving him hope and meaning in life.
+Work tasks are part of his therapies that are giving him hope and meaning in life.

 Rob earned his Bachelors and Masters Degrees in Computer Science and Electrical Engineer from the University of Colorado.
 Prior to R2W, he worked in Corporate America as a successful aerospace engineer.